SoulcodeAgency/vscode-unwanted-extensions/README.md

 If you want to mark a specific version or range of versions as deprecated for your workspace, you can now add the unwanted extensions to the following file, including the semver version range:

-Create a file like `.vscode/extensionsVersionCheck.json`, or if you need comments in there, use `.jsonc`.
+Create a file `.vscode/extensionsVersionCheck.json`, or if you need comments in there, use `.jsonc`.
-The name can be anything but it needs to start with `extensions` and end with `.json` or `.jsonc`.

-`.vscode/extensionsVersionCheck.jsonc`
 ```jsonc
 {
     "recommendations": [],